Alejogb1/job-board/blog-data/how-do-asynchronous-parameters-affect-function-behavior.md

 id: "how-do-asynchronous-parameters-affect-function-behavior"
 ---

-Alright, let’s tackle this one.
+, let’s tackle this one.
 Asynchronous parameters—it’s a topic that, while seemingly straightforward, can trip up developers if you're not paying close attention to the mechanics involved.
 I’ve certainly had my share of debugging sessions where a seemingly innocuous asynchronous operation created unexpected behavior, back when I was architecting a distributed messaging system for a financial platform.
 We were pushing thousands of messages per second, and subtle variations in asynchronous processing cascaded into major operational issues.
 The key to understanding their impact lies in recognizing that asynchronous parameters introduce non-deterministic execution within a function’s scope.

-Specifically, what we're talking about is the potential for a function to complete *before* an asynchronous parameter, typically a promise or a future, has resolved or rejected.
+Specifically, what we're talking about is the potential for a function to complete _before_ an asynchronous parameter, typically a promise or a future, has resolved or rejected.
 This is fundamentally different from synchronous operations, where parameters are fully evaluated before the function starts execution.
 This distinction is absolutely critical.
-The function doesn’t ‘wait’ for an asynchronous parameter; it simply receives a representation of an operation that *will* produce a value (or error) sometime later.
+The function doesn’t ‘wait’ for an asynchronous parameter; it simply receives a representation of an operation that _will_ produce a value (or error) sometime later.

 Consider this: when passing an asynchronous parameter, the parameter itself is generally a promise, often in a pending state.
 It's not the resolved value.
 The function's code then operates on this promise, usually via asynchronous control flow constructs (like `.then()` or `await`).
 If the function doesn't properly handle these constructs, it will likely complete before the promise settles.
 The behavior is no longer simply a reflection of the input parameters, but heavily influenced by the timing and state of asynchronous operations initiated by those parameters.